tabbeber/tom60pcb/README.md

 This is also mostly a project for me build skills within PCB design.
 Feel free to come with any feedback - I have no clue what I'm doing.

+This project was originally born out of an idea to create a PCB which was specifically made for gummyworm-mounting in regular tray mount cases without needing to massacre the poor case.
+Eventually the PCB looked decent, and regular tray mount PCB would likely have a broader appeal than some hacky gummywork gasket.
+Thus this became a baseline for future wireless PCB projects - _if it works_.

 ![PCB Front](/img/front.png)

 ![PCB Back](/img/back.png)